DeXtAr47-oss/Leaf-disease-classification/README.md

   * Evaluate the model using metrics such as accuracy, precision and recall.

 # 🖼️ Dataset
-The datset that I have used for the project is taken from the Kaggle website (https://www.kaggle.com/datasets/arjuntejaswi/plant-village/data).Well kaggle is a famous website known for organizing many data science competition and for delivering dataset.
+The datset that I have used for the project is taken from the Kaggle website (https://www.kaggle.com/datasets/arjuntejaswi/plant-village/data) Well kaggle is a famous website known for organizing many data science competition and for delivering dataset.

 # 🔍 Exploratory Data Analysis (EDA)